SM Prime: History

 The roots of SM date back to the 1950s when entrepreneur Henry Sy, Sr. established a shoe store at Carriedo Street in Quiapo, Manila.
 His store was established as ShoeMart, which was originally located at Carlos Palanca Sr. Street.
 His aggressive and adamant strategy helped him gain large profits within a few years and he later expanded his business to become a fully functioning department store named ShoeMart, which specializes in the sale of shoes, the sector of which the store originally was.
-ShoeMart was abbreviated into SM, the name which became commonly known by the locals.
+ShoeMart soon became known by its abbreviation, SM, in Manila.
 The abbreviation SM has become an orphan initialism.
 The first ShoeMart outlet was abandoned and the department store moved to a new site along the nearby Carriedo Street.
 The old site was demolished in 1982 and was turned into its Clearance Outlet.
+In 1979, ShoeMart made its first expansion outside Metro Manila with the opening of SM Iloilo.

 The first SM Mall, the SM North EDSA, was opened in 1985.
 Followed by the establishment of a second mall, the SM Centerpoint, in 1990.
 Since then, the company has expanded by establishing malls nationwide.